sgbondoc/SEI-629-Project-One-Game/README.md

 ## Game: Fast Food Memory

-### User Stories:
+### User Stories / Game Logic:

-- User sees logo, short description of how to play, and the back of 12 cards
+- User sees the back of 12 cards in browser
-- User is able to click on two cards at a time to find a matching pair
+- User is able to click on back of two cards one at a time to find a matching pair
 - As user clicks on back of two cards, each card will flip over and reveal the face of the card
     - If the two flipped cards are a matching pair, they will remain flipped up
     - If the two flipped cards are not a matching pair, they will flip back over to show the back side of the cards